ESG Topics A-Z

 Strategic partnerships

-To build a circular economy for packaging, it is important that all actors in the packaging value chain, including packaging producers, retail and sales outlets, waste management and recycling industries, governments and consumers, work together to collectively achieve the transition.
-To this end, PepsiCo engages in a variety of programs and initiatives that bring stakeholders together to create broad solutions in order to shift the whole system in a more sustainable direction.
+To build a circular economy for packaging, it is important that all actors in the packaging value chain, including packaging producers, retail and sales outlets, waste management and recycling industries, governments and consumers work together to collectively achieve this transition.
+To this end, PepsiCo engages in a variety of programs and initiatives that aim to bring stakeholders together in an effort to create broad solutions in order to shift the system in a more sustainable direction.
 Due to the breadth of our global, regional and local partnerships, we cannot list every initiative in all markets and focus here on a representative sample of our work and commitment to collaboration.

 What's next?

-- Infrastructure: We will continue to accelerate investments in collection, sortation and recycling infrastructure and explore partnerships to empower waste collectors in those markets.
+- Infrastructure: We plan to continue accelerating investments in collection, sortation and recycling infrastructure and explore partnerships to empower waste collectors in those markets.

-- Partnership: We will continue to build coalitions and collaborate in support of smart policies that enable the circular use of materials and build partnerships to empower our consumers to make sustainable choices through education.
+- Partnership: We plan to continue building coalitions and collaborating in support of smart policies that enable the circular use of materials and build partnerships to empower our consumers to make sustainable choices through education.

-- Supply: We are continuing to develop the supply chain to bring compostable, renewable, bio- and paper-based materials and recyclable packaging solutions to scale.
+- Alternative materials: We are continuing to develop the supply chain to bring compostable, renewable, bio- and paper-based materials and recyclable packaging solutions to scale.

-- Design: We We are exploring scalable technologies that allow us to reduce the volume of plastic in our packaging, while continuing to design for improved recyclability of our materials
+- Design: We are exploring scalable technologies that allow us to reduce the volume of plastic in our packaging, while continuing to design for improved recyclability of our materials.

-- Reuse: We will continue to work to scale our reuse portfolio with models designed to help us reduce our use of virgin plastic per serving, decouple business growth from virgin plastic use and decrease GHG emissions.
+- Reuse: We plan to continue working to scale our reuse portfolio with models designed to help us reduce our use of virgin plastic per serving, decouple business growth from virgin plastic use and decrease GHG emissions.

 Related topics